 Do I have to have injections?Most surrogate mothers will have to take injectable medication but it may depend on the IVF clinic and their protocol.

-How many embryos will be transferred?Usually 1-4 but there are many variables with how many.
-Ultimately, the decision is up to the surrogate mother how many she is willing to have transferred (with exceptions, under the guidance of the clinic physician).
-One train of thought is to only transfer what you are willing to carry whereas some transfer more and selectively reduce down the number they are willing to carry.
+How many embryos will be transferred?Most surrogates will transfer one embryo but in some instances, 2-4 embryos may be transferred.
+Ultimately, the decision is between the intended parents, surrogate mother and consulting physician.
+It is recommended to only transfer what you are willing to carry however, some intended parents and their surrogate choose to transfer more and selectively reduce down if multiples occur.
 Each embryo transfer cycle is demanding… financially, physically and emotionally so the decision is not always an easy one.
-It is very important that intended parents and their surrogate mother are on the same page in regards to how many are to be transferred.
+It is very important that intended parents and their surrogate mother are all on the same page in regards to how many embryos are to be transferred.

 Does my blood type affect whether I can help a couple through surrogacy?It does not matter what your blood type is to be a surrogate.

 Do I have to travel?If you are not located close to an IVF clinic, yes.
 All expenses for your travel will be covered by your intended parents.

 Can I bring my husband/partner/companion and/or children if I have to travel?Yes!
 Intended parents may pay for travel expenses/accommodations incurred by you and your husband/partner/support person.
 Your child/children may travel with you but please note that typically children are not allowed at IVF clinics during appointments (they will require supervision).